Domterion/jeeves/PLANNING.md

 ...so basically the above was scrapped because using interfaces doesnt work the best for this.
 It now uses structs and is fully working, I hope atleast...

-..next we are on to storage of commands which should be simple enough
+Next we are on to storage of commands which should be simple enough...

+...well, it wasnt as simple as I thought but `interface{}` is beautiful when used properly but now you can call `RegisterCommand` and itll store all commands and subcommands in a `map[string]interface{}`.